I wanted to go farther in a toy photography. Give my subject (the Smurf) a mood or more realistic look!.

 Making an image of a toy could be seen as something easy… but the reality is far from that.

-This technique consist in doing several shots at different focus distances in order to have all your subject in focus… For this final images I did 25 individual photos… Then in pos (PS) you do the photo stacking, merging all the 35 images in one.
+This technique consist in doing several shots at different focus distances in order to have all your subject in focus… For the final image I took 35 individual photos… Then in post (PS) I merged all the 35 images in one.

-The background was also done in camera… a simple blue cardboard (paper).
+The background was also done in camera… a simple blue seamless paper background.

 The Smurf is standing in a flat piece of glass to achieve the reflection.

 This was taken on studio with one studio light (Bowens) with a beauty dish (modifier)

 In post I added the texture of the skin and cloth of the Smurf.
 For that I used real skin (goosebumps) and white cloth texture… Then I applied FS technique (Frequency Separation)… Wrapping around my subject by zones.. so the skin texture follows the shape of the smurf's body.